RafaelMoreno1/tlacuaches/README.md

 - Accepting applications June 5th 2019 - June 28th 2019
 - Projected starting date the week of July 15th 2019

+## Contributing

+If you feel you can contribute with a Lighting talk/Brownbag on any IT topic of expertise, please shoot me an email or create an issue on this repo!

+## Donations

+Tlacuaches project does not accept money donations.
+Instead, we encourage you to donate to one of [these organizations](https://github.com/fmoctezuma/tlacuaches/wiki/Donations) to show your appreciation.

 ## Manifestum
 Please check out Tlacuaches [manifestum](https://github.com/yazpik/tlacuaches/blob/master/manifestum.md)

 ---------
 Francisco Moctezuma Villa